rabidpaul/js-808/DEVELOPER_NOTES.md

 - How much time did you spend on the exercise, what parts took longer?

   > I initially spent a bit of time showcasing how I setup global CSS in project.
 But then left it be to focus on the functional parts of the drum machine, which I assumed would take longer.

 - What were the hard parts, what parts did you enjoy most?

+  > I ended up having to nest the actual Angular project under another folder.
+The CLI didn't like having a kebab-case name with words staring in a digit.

+  > I always love a blank slate when it comes to setting up a project, but the simple nature of a one-page project meant I could set aside routing and just work on controls and interactive elements, which is always more fun.

+  > Figuring out how to make Tone.js work was surprisingly easy with a few inspiration examples.
+I don't think I'm done with that library or the Web Audio API, for sure.

 - Data modeling - How did you model the concepts of songs and tracks/patterns, can you explain why?
+  > Modeling my entities (interfaces, instruments, beat sequences) left me unsure if I had enough of a grasp on the audio engineering domain concepts to make good patterns here.
 - Simplicity vs Flexibility - How flexible is your solution?
 Can a user define patterns of different lengths?
 Can they play at the same time?
   Can the patterns be changed in real time?
 Can the velocity be set?